kianzohoury/machina-labs-sol/README.md

 3. apply max/mean pooling to extract a "summary" of the global features
 4. generate "rough" coordinate features given the summarized features
 5. aggregate summary features from step 3 with the rough coordinate features via concatenation
-6. generate query embeddings by projecting aggregated features back to the embedding space
+6. generate `num_query` query embeddings by projecting aggregated features back to the embedding space

 The goal of the query generator module, is to generate an initial set of point embeddings given local/global features extracted by the encoder.
 Query embeddings are then passed through the decoder layers, along with the encoder features as the keys/values, and processed together via cross-attention.
 The idea here is to guide the decoder in translating these initial query embeddings into the correct points that complete the point cloud, by attending to the salient contextual features extracted by the encoder at each corresponding layer.